Sign Up

 Steps to Stop Sexual Harassment Between Students

-The Dean asks Audra why she wants to withdraw and learns about Bobby's inappropriate behavior.
+The Dean interviewed Audra and asked why she wanted to withdraw from the program.
+The Dean learns about Bobby's inappropriate behavior.
+The Dean continues the investigation by asking Audra for evidence.
 Audra shows the Dean the offensive text messages and emails.
+The emails and text messages are examples of the burden of proof supplied by the complainer.

 The Dean takes Audra's complaint seriously and instructs her to use the following phrases, in a calm but firm voice, if Bobby harasses her again.